PratAm/usaco-1/README.md

 ## Problems solved

-The following is a possibly innacurate list of the problems solved.
+The following is the list of the problems solved.
+Each problem id is specified between round brackets.
 I would like to have links to the problem statements, but the usaco site doesn't make it easy to get permalinks, by requiring a GET parameter after authentication, and by not redirecting after login.

 ### Section 1.0